robric/k8s-svc-and-lb-testing/README.md

 ##  2. <a name='Prerequisites'></a>Prerequisites

-I just start with an ubuntu server with:
+I just start with an ubuntu server (jammy).
+Most of the testing have been executed on VM-based deployment

+###  2.1 VM deployment

+This setup is the baseline for most of the testing and outputs.

+For VM deployment, you just need the following:

 - multipass installed (by default on ubuntu)
 - a keypair in .ssh/ (id_rsa.pub) so we can simply access VMs.
 Use ssh-keygen if not created.